VickersCode/MyWiki/git/ignore.md

 a `.gitignore` file is used to list files that we want git to ignore, like temp files created by Emacs, for example.

-the following code creates a `.gitignore` file, lists all files that end in an 'o' or an 'a', and all files that end in a '~' (like temp files created by Emacs)
+the following code reads a `.gitignore` file, lists all files that end in an 'o' or an 'a', and all files that end in a '~' (like temp files created by Emacs)

 ```console